Stocks trade mixed after hitting record highs last week - WTMJ

 The weak jobs number suggests the economy is still in recovery mode and bolsters the case for the Federal Reserve to keep interest rates low.

 But keeping interest rates low means the potential for more inflation down the road.
-Commodity prices were climbing in early trading on Monday.
-Copper rose 5% and platinum, which has several industrial uses, was up 3%.
+Commodity prices spiked in early trading before settling down.
+Copper rose 5% in the early going before reversing to a loss of less than 0.1%.
+Platinum, which has several industrial uses, was up 0.8%.
 Investors will get some key inflation data this week, especially on Wednesday when April’s consumer price index is released.

-Overseas, the British pound was up 1% and is poised to reach its highest level against the U.S. dollar in five years.
-The pound rose after Scotland’s elections showed the Scottish National Party came in short of a majority in Scottish Parliament, which dramatically reduces the chances of Scotland moving forward with a referendum to break away from the U.K.
+Inflation has been a concern for investors since bond yields spiked earlier this year, but yields have mostly stabilized since then.
+The yield on the 10-year Treasury rose to 1.59% from 1.57% late Friday.

-Wholesale gasoline prices rose 1.4% after a cyber attack that shut down a U.S. pipeline that carries fuel from the Gulf Coast to the Northeast.
+Wholesale gasoline prices rose 0.3% after a cyberattack that shut down a U.S. pipeline that carries fuel from the Gulf Coast to the Northeast.
+The operator of the pipeline said it hopes to have service mostly restored by the end of the week.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.